Skip To Article

-All proof directives can be included using the prf:kind pattern, where the proof directives are shown in Table 1.
+All proof directives can be included using the proof:kind pattern, where the proof directives are shown in Table 1.
+A plain proof can also be written without a kind, as {proof}.
 The directive is enumerated by default and can take in an optional title argument which is shown in brackets after the proof.

-Here is an example of a {prf:theorem} with a custom title:
+Here is an example of a {proof:theorem} with a custom title:

 Table 1:Proof kinds that can be used as directives